skyfox69/jsapi/README.md

 - `:security_requirements` - See [Specifying security schemes and requirements].
 - `:servers` - See [Specifying servers].
 - `:summary` - The short summary of the operation.
-- `:tags` - One or more tags to group operations in an OpenAPI document.
+- `:tags` - The tags to group operations in an OpenAPI document.

 All keywords except `:model`, `:parameters`, `:request_body` and `:responses` are only used to describe the operation in an OpenAPI document.
 The relative path of an operation is derived